koculu/Regor/docs/api/createComponent.md

 - `context`: The Regor context associated with the component.
 It defines the component's behavior, data, and reactivity.

 - `template`: The template (root element) used for rendering the component's UI.
-It can be a DOM element, HTML content, or a JSON structure.

 - `inheritAttrs`: A boolean indicating whether the component should inherit attributes from its parent.
 By default, it's set to `true`.